udevbe/greenfield/docs/pages/getting_started/index.md

 ```
 Open a browser and point it at [http://localhost:8080](http://localhost:8080).

+{: .note The compositor-shell is also hosted at https://desktop.greenfield.app }

 [![](img_small.jpg)](img.png){:target="_blank"}

 Unfortunately at this point we can't run any applications because there are none available.
 Let's fix that in the next steps.

+{: .note There is also an experimental kiosk mode available in case you only need to access a single application.
+An implementation of this can be found under `/examples/compositor/experimental-fullscreen`}

 ## Web Applications